UK Covid-19 infections hit two million but rate of increase may be slowing

 The jump of 15% is smaller than those seen in recent weeks.

-Total Covid-19 infections in the UK have climbed above two million for the first time since July, but levels are not rising in all parts of the country.

-There is also a “mixed picture” among age groups, while there are signs the rate of increase may be slowing.
+Total Covid-19 infections in the UK have climbed above two million for the first time since July, though there are signs the rate of increase may be slowing, figures show.

+Health experts said the trend was “encouraging” and the current wave of the virus “may have already peaked”, with Covid-19 hospital numbers appearing to have levelled off in recent days.

+But there have been renewed calls for people to take up the offer of an autumn booster of Covid vaccine, with around four in 10 over-75s yet to receive a fresh jab.

 Just over 2.0 million people in private households in the UK are likely to have tested positive for coronavirus in the week to October 10, according to the Office for National Statistics (ONS).